5 Ways to Retain Staff in the Hospitality Industry

 You're reading Entrepreneur India, an international franchise of Entrepreneur Media.

-Industries, in general, are struggling from a massive undersupply of the qualified, engaged and motivated workforce.
+Industries, in general, are suffering from a massive undersupply of a qualified, engaged and motivated workforce.
 The challenge is and always will start with recruitment.
-Finding the right kind of person for the job is very important- Plain and simple!
+Finding the right person for the right job.
+Plain and simple.

-Employee retention is a critical part of the hospitality industry.
+Employee retention is a critical industry issue.
 Yet, sadly, most owners and business operators feel powerless to stop the incredible amount of industry turnover.

-Younger individuals who are not yet career-minded are sure to leave or quit.
-Chances are this is a job that individuals consider doing while in college.
-Basically trying to understand the career path they choose to take.
-In addition, a job in a restaurant is easily transferable elsewhere.
-Many jobs are highly substitutable: If one is unhappy with the job he/she has at an establishment, they will choose to get a different job down the street at another place.
-This is particularly true at entry-level jobs that do not carry a lot of benefits with them.
+Younger people who are not career-minded are sure to leave.
+Chances are this is a job they’re doing while in college pursuing another career path.
+Plus, a restaurant job is easily transferable elsewhere.
+Many jobs are highly substitutable: If one is unhappy at one restaurant, they can get a different job down the street at another.
+This is particularly true of entry-level jobs that do not carry a lot of benefits with them.

-Hence, the key point is to sift through the resumes of candidates and evaluate their commitment before hiring them.
+Hence, the key is to sift through their resume and evaluate their commitment before hiring them.

 Flexibility Goes a Long Way

-This is especially important in the housekeeping department of the industry.
-This is considered to be one of the roughest jobs physically.
-So it’s really important to be flexible with the timings of the housekeeping staff when they work.
-Don’t force them to work a continuous shift from 8 am to 4 pm, for example.
-If they can’t do those hours let them start earlier or later in the day.
+This is especially important in the housekeeping department.
+We all know that this is the roughest job physically, so it’s more important to be flexible for the times these folks work.
+Don’t force them to work straight shifts 8 am to 4 pm, for example.
+If they can’t do those hours let them start earlier or later.
 Chances are it will not affect restaurant operations and they’ll be more likely to stick with the job.

 Workplace Relationships

-It’s not enough to train new employees by having them shadow staff for two days before throwing them into the bullring.
+It’s not enough to train new employees by having them shadow staff for two days before throwing them in the fire.
 Training needs to be done on a one-on-one and continual basis.
-This approach results inconsistent performance of employees allowing them to work more efficiently.
-Cross training is equally important for your operations, not only because it can help with successful planning but also because it exposes a team to different areas of the restaurant.
-It allows employees from different departments to interact with each other, understand the different operations and jobs, as well as form a mutual respect with one another.
+Cross training is equally important for your operations, not only because it can help with succession planning but also because it exposes a team to different areas of the restaurant.
+It allows employees from different departments to interact, understand each other’s jobs, and form a mutual respect.

 Fun Matters